-The OFA, on behalf of the Province, has received several applications for the Province's Aboriginal Loan Guarantee Program which are under review by staff and a third party due diligence provider.
-Two guarantees were approved in 2011-12 with construction of the projects now underway - the Lower Mattagami Project and the Mother Earth Renewable Energy Project.
+The OFA, on behalf of the Province, has received several applications for the Province's Aboriginal Loan Guarantee Program, which are under review by staff and a third party due diligence provider.
+Two guarantees were approved in 2011-12, with the Mother Earth Renewable Energy project in commercial operation in June 2012, and construction on the Lower Mattagami project underway.